 Catch-Hotspot.
 This indicator is an extension of the Species-occurrence and Proportion-presence indicators, and is intended to illustrate the possible presence of variable species catch hotspots.
 All observed data sets are totalled within 1× 1cells over four separate five-year (pentad) periods.
 The proportion of observed sets containing at least one species occurrence within that cell/pentad cell is then computed and mapped.
 This Catch-Hotspot indicator provides better temporal resolution than the Species-occurrence indicator and better spatial resolution than the Proportion-presence indicator in helping to identify the distributional patterns of each shark species.

-In addition to the life stage and sex plots the proportion of posiitve sets by region and the proportion of 5degree squares having CPUE greater than 1 shark per 1000 hooks was calculated by region for each species.
+In addition to the life stage and sex ratio plots the proportion of positive sets by region and the proportion of 5degree squares having CPUE greater than 1 shark per 1000 hooks was calculated by region for each species.

 Results